ROM-Typo/SmoreBot/README.md

 # SmoreBot
-A Discord Bot that gives attention to Smore Pop Tarts that happens to be programmed in lua using Discordia
+A Discord Bot that gives attention to Smore Pop Tarts that happens to be programmed in lua using Discordia....